UCMJ ARTICLE 120

 - Administering a drug or intoxicant to impair resistance or awareness

-Penalty: Life imprisonment (parole eligibility depends on the sentence), dishonorable discharge, total forfeitures, and sex offender registration as required by DoD policy and applicable law.
+Penalty: Life imprisonment (parole eligibility depends on the sentence), mandatory dishonorable discharge, total forfeitures, and sex offender registration as required by DoD policy and applicable law.

 Sexual Assault